0

 Understanding Your Internet Cable

-An internet cable is a physical medium that connects your home to the broader network, enabling online access.
-Outside your house, this cable might be a coaxial cable, commonly used for cable internet, or a fiber-optic cable, known for its high-speed internet capabilities.
+An internet cable is a physical medium that connects your home to the broader online network, enabling internet access.
+Outside your house, this cable might be a coaxial cable, commonly used for cable internet, or a fiber-optic cable, known for its high data transmission speed.
 Regardless of the type, these cables are vital for your connection and require proper care to function optimally.

 Why Protecting Your Outside Internet Cable is Crucial